codeLearnerrr/client-website/README.md

 ## Goal

 She wants to have a digital presence and generate more leads, through her website combined with other midias such as instagram and facebook.
-Nowadays, her clientes get to know her through someone's recommendation and not from any other social circle.
+Nowadays, her clientes get to know her through some close friend recommendation or previous clients and not from any other social circle.
 So, it's expected an increase of about 30% more clients within the next months.